🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The chart below shows information about the favourite subjects of 60 students from two schools, School A and School B. Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The bar chart below describes the gross domestic spending on research and development in five countries between 2001 and 2011.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All